-While warmer weather brings sunshine, backyard barbecues, and more time outside, it also brings along with it a veritable army of insects – ants, mosquitoes, roaches, wasps, fleas, ticks, and other creepy-crawlies begin to invade our yards and homes.
+While warm weather brings sunshine, backyard barbecues, and more time outside, it also brings along with it a veritable army of insects – ants, mosquitoes, roaches, wasps, fleas, ticks, and other creepy-crawlies begin to invade our yards and homes.

 For pet parents, dealing with irritating insects can be rather tricky.
-Often times, the chemicals, poisons, insecticides, and tools used to keep bugs at bay can be just, if not more, dangerous than the bugs themselves.
+Oftentimes, the chemicals, poisons, insecticides, and tools used to keep bugs at bay can be just, if not more, dangerous than the bugs themselves.
 Luckily there are several ways to keep pests away without endangering your four-legged family.

 1. Look for pet-friendly pest control products.

 When shopping for pest control products and pesticides, always check the labels and only use those that are guaranteed to be safe for use around pets.
 Follow application instructions carefully as many pet-safe products are only safe after the product has dried or when diluted.